 11 AMF Gen. Reg.
 Article 231-3; see also AMF Gen. Reg.
 Article 231-7 al. 1.

 12 AMF Gen. Reg.
 Article 261-1 I.

 13 See Gen. Reg.
 Article 232-11 ¶2.

-15 See Gen. Reg. art.
-231-9 II.
+15 See Gen. Reg.
+Article 231-9 II.
 This is not permitted for mandatory offers.
-This minimum level of acceptance is necessarily above the automatic invalidity threshold, i.e., 50 per cent of the total number of equity securities or voting rights of the target.
+This minimum level of acceptance is necessarily above the automatic invalidity threshold, that is, 50 per cent of the total number of equity securities or voting rights of the target.
 In addition, the AMF has rarely accepted a minimum condition above 66.33 per cent.

 17 C. com.
 Article L. 233-32.
 The board's exercise of its discretion is subject to the principles of the AMF takeover regime, the articles of incorporation and the limits of the powers granted by the shareholders' general meeting, as well as of the corporate interest of the company.